 In total, the process takes 100-150 hours over many weeks.

-There are additional benefits to finding a firm that specializes in nonprofit executive searches.
+There are additional benefits to finding a consultant that specializes in nonprofit executive searches.
 Often the search consultants have been executive directors themselves, and understand the demands of the position.
 They can help the board craft reasonable expectations for their new hire, and determine the necessary qualifications for the position.
 They can be an objective observer helping the board see beyond potential blindspots.

-Search firms vary greatly by size and area of focus.
+Search consulting firms vary greatly by size and area of focus.
 Some will allow boards to pick and choose the services they want.
 Others work on retainer and guide the board through the entire process.
 The latter want to support the organization every step of the way to bring integrity to the process, rather than leaving the board to figure out the additional steps on their own.

-While the cost of a search firm may cause a board to think they should just run the process by themselves, they should seriously consider if they have the time and expertise to do so.
-On average, a placement through a search firm is a better fit in their position and stays in the role longer than any other type of recruiting scenario.
+While the cost of a search consultant may cause a board to think they should just run the process by themselves, they should seriously consider if they have the time and expertise to do so.
+On average, a placement through a search consultant is a better fit in their position and stays in the role longer than any other type of recruiting scenario.
 Spending the money upfront to recruit the top candidate will be a significant advantage to the organization over the long-term, as a strong hire will best serve the mission and raise funds.